Becksteinlab/zarrtraj/joss_paper/paper.md

 atomic-scale environments otherwise prohibitively difficult to observe.
 However, the resulting trajectory data are too often siloed in a single institutions' HPC environment, rendering it unusable by the broader scientific community.
+Additionally, it is increasingly common for trajectory data to be entirely stored in a cloud storage provider, rather than a traditional on-premise storage site.
 *Zarrtraj* enables these trajectories to be read directly from cloud storage providers like AWS, Google Cloud, and Microsoft Azure into MDAnalysis, a popular Python package for analyzing trajectory data, providing a method to open up access to